tassioplima/FlightAround/README.md

 ```
 ./gradlew test --tests "AppTest" -DMOBILE=iOS
 ```
-For use local user name by json or remote you can use Exec true or false:
+We have two possibilities for execution the local one and the remote, using the property boolean false or true you can setup on cli command

-true = execution using environment variable from secret key
+true = execution using  remote.json and runs on Browser Stack using some secrets keys on github repository

 ```
 ./gradlew test --tests "AppTest" -DMOBILE=ANDROID -DEXEC=true
 ```

-false = execution using json name and key from browser stack
+false = execution using loca..json  properties locally

 ```
 ./gradlew test --tests "AppTest" -DMOBILE=ANDROID -DEXEC=false